🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Miniature Cart Beside a Laptop and a Person Checking Mobile for Online Shopping

 Delta 8 THC is regulated in Minnesota.
-You can no longer purchase delta 8 edibles with high THC levels in selected stores, dispensaries, and online.
-If you want to buy edibles in-store or online, make sure it doesn’t contain more than 5 mg of THC per serving, be it delta 8, 9, or both.
+You can no longer purchase delta 8 edibles with high THC levels in selected stores, marijuana dispensaries, and from online vendors.
+If you want to buy delta 8 gummies, candies, or other edibles in-store or online, make sure it doesn’t contain more than 5 mg of THC per serving, be it delta 8, 9, or both.

 We’re a bit biased — no doubt — but we truly believe online shopping for delta 8 THC is the way to go.
 We refuse to offer our products to any dispensaries simply because we can’t trust they’re going to be stored properly prior to sale.
 We want to ensure our products are as potent as possible, which means keeping our bottles in a cold dark room until just before the point of sale.